babab/projectpad/README.md

 ## Installing

-From the source directory, run '`make install`' as root:
+From the source directory, run `make install` with root privileges:

     $ sudo make install